-Kathy Kelley (site creator and owner) juggles the many tasks daily to keeps things together as website manager.
+Kathy Kelley (founder) juggles the many tasks daily to keeps things together as website manager.

 Most importantly is the staff of volunteer hostesses (forum moderators) who dedicate their extra time and energy making sure HysterSisters members and guests find the help and support they need.
 They are the reason HysterSisters is known as the "best of the best on the net" for hysterectomy support.
 They are instant friends to each person who visits our site.
 Meet them here in their hostess bio pages.

 HysterSisters.com has been mentioned in many articles in news, tv and radio programs.
 HysterSisters is often featured in the NEWS.
 Click here to read our Press Room.

 If you are looking for a few more bits of information, please visit our website FAQ: [Click here for FAQ].